6 STEPS TO PREPARING A SUSTAINABILITY REPORT

 Stakeholders may include investors, shareholders, employees and other workers, suppliers, vulnerable groups, local communities, and NGOs or other civil society organizations.

-More detailed info about stakeholder engagement for report preparation, please, read in the section 6 steps for report preparation.
+More detailed information about stakeholder engagement for report preparation, please, read is available in the Section 6 steps for report preparation.

 1.2.
 Sustainability (non-financial) reporting